paulcoghlan/public/golang.md

 ## Slices

 - Wrap arrays, used more than arrays
-- Slices hold references to an underlying array, and if you assign one slice to another, both refer to the same array
+- Slices *hold references to an underlying array*, and if you assign one slice to another, both refer to the same array
 - `func append(slice []T, elements ...T) []T` - append the elements to the end of the slice and return the result.
   Note slice argument isn't updated so you need to assign the result of the function
 - Declared using empty brackets vs. Arrays which have capacity part of type
 - `[:2]` is first two items inclusive
 - `[2:]` is third items onwards
+- The size of an array is part of its type.
+The types [10]int and [20]int are distinct.

 ## Structs

 The name of a struct field is exported if it begins with a capital letter; this is Go’s main access control mechanism.
 A struct type may contain a mixture of exported and unexported fields.

+If a type exists only to implement an interface and will never have exported methods other than the interface, do not export the type itself

+Exporting just the interface makes it clear the value has no interesting behavior beyond what is described in the interface.
+It also avoids the need to repeat the documentation on every instance of a common method.
+The constructor should return an interface value rather than the implementing type. e.g, both `crc32.NewIEEE` and `adler32.New` return the interface type `hash.Hash32`

 ### Embedding Structs